namolnad/Finch/README.md

 - Section Info title and corresponding tags
 - Footer
 ## Search paths & behavior
-DiffFormatter will start with a default configuration and will search several paths for overrides for your environment and project.
-Paths, with the behavior described as below, will be searched for files within `$SEARCH_PATH/.diff_formatter/config/` to modify configuration.
+DiffFormatter will start with a default configuration and will search several paths for configuration overrides.
+Whereever you want to locate your config files, you need to enclose them within a hidden folder system as shown here (home example shown): `$HOME/.diff_formatter/config/`

 ### Search Paths behavior
 DiffFormatter will search 2 paths for configuration files.
-The behavior is described as follows
+The behavior follows this order:
 1. Home directory
 2. Path found at included DIFF_FORMATTER_CONFIG environment variable __OR__ DiffFormatter's current directory if the previous env var is not present